 A leader is selected from the owner representatives in the Health & Safety committee to lead a team for evaluating nominees in each category.
 Each team normally has six to ten members who evaluates the finalists to select the best performing contractor in safety activities.
 Each team leader has the task of selecting the finalists from all the nominated companies in his/her category.

-Contractors and Subcontractors must be nominated by a user of their services.
-It can be an owner company nominating their contractors or a contractor nominating their subcontractors.
+You do not have to be a Member of HBR to nominate or to be nominated.
+Contractors and Subcontractors* must be nominated by a user of their services.
+It can be an asset owner company nominating their contractors or a contractor nominating their subcontractors.
 Self-nominations are not accepted.
-A contractor must be nominated by a user of their services.

 All industrial, commercial, highway heavy and utility contractors and subcontractors in the Texas Gulf Coast Area are eligible.
 Affiliation with Houston Business Roundtable (HBR) is not a requirement.
 Nominees will compete in the category they are nominated for.